freeradical13/freeradical13.github.io/index.md

 * [Acetylcholine][] participates in muscle stimulation, memory formation, and learning.
 * Amino acids that may act as neurotransmitters such as [Glutamate][] which participates in long-term memory formation, and in some organisms function in the role of acetylcholine.
-* [Biogenic Amines][] which are synthesized from amino acids such as Dopamine and Serotonin.
+* [Biogenic Amines][] which are synthesized from amino acids.
+Examples are Dopamine and Serotonin.
 * [Neuropeptides][] which are short peptides that may act as neurotransmitters such as Endorphins that decrease pain perception.
 * Gases that may act as neurotransmitters such as Nitric Oxide (NO).